Connect with us

 3. Search at the County Office

-This helps to unearth any unpaid land rates which should be factored in the purchase price.
+This helps to unearth any unpaid land rates that should be factored into the purchase price.
 A certificate of clearance from Nairobi costs Sh10,000, but this varies in other counties.

-Payment of land rates is a legal duty of every landowner and it is compulsory for them to clear any pending rates and penalties (if any) before disposing of their property.
+Payment of land rates is a legal duty of every landowner and they must clear any pending rates and penalties (if any) before disposing of their property.

 4. Obtain Land Rent Clearance Certificate